yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 ---
 **NOTE**
-You can see a list of all your projects by running `ml projects list`.
+You can see a list of all your projects by running `ml projects list`, or obviously by going to the [MissingLink web console](https://missinglink.ai/console).

 ---